jimmckeeth/webcompiler/readme.md

 4.  **Execution**: If compilation succeeds:
     *   The generated JavaScript is injected into an isolated IFrame (`runarea`).
     *   The application runs within the IFrame, and its console output is displayed in the "App" tab.

-## Building and Updating

-To update the web compiler (e.g., after modifying `webcompiler.lpr`), you need to recompile it using the native `pas2js` compiler.

 ### Updating Unit List